SrihariMurali01/Reverse_Dijkstras/Readme.md

-# <u>Shortest Path Algorithm - Reverse Dijkstra's algorithm:</u>
+# <u>Shortest Path Algorithm - Based on Reverse tracking from destination, using Dynamic Programming:</u>
 ### <u>Algorithm Overview</u>
 The algorithm finds the shortest path between a source and a destination node in a graph.
 It utilizes a cost matrix and an iterative approach.
 >**The algorithm finds the shortest path using a reversed technique, where we backtrack the shortest paths from the destination node to the source node.
->It can also be modified at the return statement to find the shortest paths in the "destination" perspective.**
+>It can also be modified at the return statement to find the shortest paths in the "destination" perspective.
+The algortihm can also be considered as a mix of Floyd's and Dijkstra's Shortest Parth Finding algorithms.**

 ### <u>Algorithm :</u>
 #### Input: